-Parameter Control Planning Proposal Complies with the streetscape to the north and the mid-block heritage item streetscape to the north and (as requested by Council) provides a 2-storey street wall height with tower form above to the south to align with the adjacent heritage conservation area.
-Minimum non- residential floor space Provide a minimum non - residential FSR of 1:1 The indicative reference design shows a minimum non-residential floor space of 1.21:1.
+Parameter Control Planning Proposal Complies Building Heights A maximum built form height of 10 storeys stepping down to 8 further north towards the Civic Precinct, as per the map The indicative reference design provides a maximum built form height of 10 storeys stepping down to 8 further north towards the Civic Precinct, as per the building envelope map.
+Yes Building Podium The podium should be 3- storeys in height to align with the streetscape to the north and the mid-block heritage item The indicative reference design will deliver a 3-storey podium to align with the streetscape to the north and (as requested by Council) provides a 2-storey street wall height with tower form above to the south to align with the adjacent heritage conservation area.
+Yes Minimum non- residential floor space Provide a minimum non - residential FSR of 1:1 The indicative reference design shows a minimum non-residential floor space of 1.21:1.
 The proposal to increase the minimum non-residential FSR to 1:1 is consistent with the CPPS.
-Yes Incorporation of entire site & land use The site should be developed as one single, mixed use building with a commercial podium and a residential component above The indicative reference design incorporates the site into one single, mixed use building with a predominantly commercial podium and a residential component above.
-Yes Heritage item The heritage item will be preserved and integrated into the future podium.
+Yes Incorporation of entire site & land use The site should be developed as one single, mixed-use building with a commercial podium and a residential component above The indicative reference design incorporates the site into one single, mixeduse building with a predominantly commercial podium and a residential component above.
+Yes

+Parameter Control Planning Proposal Complies Heritage item The heritage item will be preserved and integrated into the future podium.
 Adaptive reuse of the heritage item is encouraged The indicative reference design ensures heritage items will be retained, preserved, and integrated into the future podium.
 Adequate legibility and articulation are provided at the podium level to highlight the heritage item.
 Adaptive reuse of the heritage item is proposed.
 Yes Building setbacks The podium is to be aligned with the existing heritage item and present no setback to Pacific Highway The indicative reference design provides a nil setback to podium to ensure alignment with the existing mid-block heritage item.
 Yes The built form above the podium is to be set back a minimum of 3 metres A varying above podium setback of 3m to 4m varying setback to the tower levels to Church Lane (east) is provided, ensuring appropriate separation distance and amenity to neighbouring residential properties.
 No, but justified A varying above podium setback of 1 to 2 metres is provided to the Pacific Highway (west) frontage instead of the required 3 metre setback.
 This provides additional articulation and is consistent with prevailing streetscape and the Miller Street precedence and ensures that long range views to the mid-block heritage item are maintained.
 Justification is provided in Section 10.3.1 of this report.

-Parameter Control Planning Proposal Complies A minimum 4 metre separation between new development and the heritage item is required The indicative reference design provides a 2.3 metre setback to the above podium tower of the new building and the heritage item.
+A minimum 4 metre separation between new development and the heritage item is required The indicative reference design provides a 2.3 metre setback to the above podium tower of the new building and the heritage item.
 Providing a 4m setback to the heritage item above the podium tower is considered excessive and would potentially create CPTED issues for future users of the site in providing dead spaces which do have any natural surveillance.
 Further justification is provided in Section 10.3.2 of this report.
 No, but justified

-10.2.5.
+10.2.4.
 Consistencies between the Study and the Planning Proposal